QubitPi/Antiqua/README.md

 > [!TIP]
 >
-> More grammar about pronouns can be found in these great articles from _Ancient Greek for Everyone_
+> More grammar about pronouns can be found in these great articles from _Ancient Greek for Everyone_ above

 The declension table of a pronoun follows: